Glaucoma: Ocular hypertension

-Ocular hypertension (increased pressure within the eye) is the most important risk factor for glaucoma, but only about 50% of people with primary open-angle glaucoma actually have elevated ocular pressure.
+Ocular hypertension (increased pressure within the eye) is an important risk factor for glaucoma, but only about 10–70% of people, depending on ethnic group, with primary open-angle glaucoma actually have elevated ocular pressure.
 Ocular hypertension—an intraocular pressure above the traditional threshold of 21 mmHg or even above 24 mmHg—is not necessarily a pathological condition, but it increases the risk of developing glaucoma.
-One study found a conversion rate of 18% within five years, meaning fewer than one in five people with elevated intraocular pressure will develop glaucomatous visual field loss over that period of time.
-It is a matter of debate whether every person with an elevated intraocular pressure should receive glaucoma therapy; currently, most ophthalmologists favor treatment of those with additional risk factors.